DivyomSrivastava/Brain-Tumor-Detection-Deep-Learning/README.md

 ## 📌 Overview

 NeuroVision AI is a computer-aided diagnosis (CAD) tool built to assist in the preliminary screening of brain MRI scans.

 A user uploads one or more MRI images through a web dashboard, and the system returns:

 - The **predicted tumor class** with a confidence score
-- A **full probability breakdown** across all four classes (Glioma, Meningioma, Pituitary, No Tumor)
+- A **full probability breakdown** across all four classes:
+  - Glioma
+  - Meningioma
+  - Pituitary
+  - No Tumor
-- A **Grad-CAM heatmap** highlighting the exact region of the scan the model focused on to reach its decision — making the "black box" model interpretable
+- A **Grad-CAM heatmap** highlighting the region of the scan that contributed most strongly to the model's decision
-- A **downloadable PDF report** summarizing the scan, prediction, confidence, and visual explanation — ready to save, print, or share
+- A **downloadable PDF report** summarizing the scan, prediction, confidence, probability distribution, and visual explanation

 The project was built to go beyond a typical "train a CNN in a notebook and report accuracy" exercise.
-It covers the full pipeline: data preprocessing → model training → inference → explainability → a usable interface → exportable output — the same shape as a real deployed ML product.
+It covers the complete pipeline:

+**Data preprocessing → Model training → Inference → Explainability → Web Interface → PDF Reporting**

 > ⚠️ **Disclaimer:** This project is for educational and research purposes only.
-It is **not** a certified medical diagnostic tool and must never be used as a substitute for professional medical advice, diagnosis, or treatment.
+It is **not a certified medical diagnostic tool** and must never be used as a substitute for professional medical advice, diagnosis, or treatment.

 ---

 ## 🎯 Why This Project

-Brain tumors are among the most critical conditions to detect early, and MRI is the primary imaging modality used for diagnosis.
-Manual analysis of MRI scans is time-consuming and depends heavily on radiologist expertise.
+Brain tumors are among the most critical conditions to detect early, and MRI is an important imaging modality used during diagnosis.

 This project explores how deep learning can:

-- Act as a **fast, consistent second opinion** during preliminary screening
+- Act as a **fast and consistent preliminary screening aid**
-- Reduce the "black box" problem in medical AI through **Grad-CAM explainability**, so predictions aren't just a label — they come with visual justification
+- Reduce the "black box" problem in medical AI through **Grad-CAM explainability**
+- Provide visual insight into the regions influencing a model's prediction
-- Package a trained model into something a **non-technical user could actually use**, not just a script a developer runs locally
+- Package a trained deep learning model into an application that can be used through a web interface
+- Generate structured reports that combine prediction results with model explanations

+Rather than stopping at model training, NeuroVision AI focuses on building a complete AI application from **image input to interpretable output**.

 ---